 - An immune modulating drug may also be helpful.

 - Treating for bacteria, yeasts and other parasites that contribute to the problem can help.

 - In some severe cases, cortisone is used to control allergies; but note that this treatment is strong and should only be used as advised by a veterinary professional.

 “To effectively treat an allergy, you must first address the underlying disharmony that has caused it,” Dr. Bessent tells Animal Wellness.

-Though conventional treatments were futile for Stanley, it seemed that holistic alternatives gave Stanley his life back.
+Though conventional treatments can be futile for some pups, it seems that holistic alternatives can gibe them their lives back.
 Again, if all else fails, it might not hurt to look into other alternatives to ensure your pet’s ultimate health.

 Frequently Asked Questions

 Can you live with a dog if you are allergic?

 Yes, you can live with a dog even if you have allergies.
 Take steps to minimize symptoms: keep the home clean, use air purifiers, establish dog-free zones, bathe and groom the dog regularly, and consider hypoallergenic breeds.
 Ask a doctor for advice and treatments.